Growing Broccoli

 At this point, wrapping a collar around the base of the plant will provide protection from cut worms and also add two to four inches of mulch to retain soil moisture.

-To give your crop a healthy boost, half way through the growing cycle, apply a 4-8-4 fertilizer at the rate of one tablespoon per plant.
-You can simply ring the plant six inches from the base with the fertilizer and cover it with soil.
+To give your crop a healthy boost, half way through the growing cycle, apply some organic fertilizer around the plant.
+You can simply ring the plant six inches from the base with the fertilizer and cover it with mulch.
 Other than this, growing broccoli is not labor intensive until it is time to harvest.

 Depending on the variety, the harvest time is 48 to 70 days.
 When the head is about four to six inches in diameter cut the stem five or six inches below the head.
 This will cause side heads to develop which will attain approximately two inches in diameter and will extend your harvest by several weeks.